ammarShahab/nextjs-basic-concept-ph/README.md

 10.3 pass params to see that the id is received or not

-What are the Rendering Options (SSR, SSG, ISR) or Next js rendering strategies?
+A. What are the Rendering Options (SSR, SSG, ISR) or Next js rendering strategies?
 Ans:

 ⭐ 1.
 SSR – Server-Side Rendering